MySQL

 );

-The MySQL CDC source uses the database-name.table-name pattern to match fully qualified table names.
-For example, the pattern (^(test).*|^(tpc).*|txc|.*[p$]|t{2}).(t[5-8]|tt) can match tables such as txc.tt and test2.test5 in the database.
+When MySQL CDC matches a fully qualified table name, it uses the `database-name.table-name` pattern to uniquely identify a table.
+For example, the pattern `(^(test).*|^(tpc).*|txc|.*[p$]|t{2}).(t[ 5-8]|tt)` can match tables such as `txc.tt` and `test2.test5` in the database.

 Important

-• To match multiple tables or use multiple regular expressions, enclose them in parentheses and separate them with a pipe character (|).
-For example, to read from the user and product tables, set the table-name option to (user|product).
+• To match multiple tables or use multiple regular expressions, connect them with a vertical bar (|) and enclose them in parentheses.
+For example, to read the `user` and `product` tables, you can set `table-name` to (user|product).

-• If your regular expression contains a comma, you must rewrite it by using the pipe (|) operator.
-For example, rewrite the expression mytable_\d{1,2} as its equivalent (mytable_\d{1}|mytable_\d{2}) to avoid using a comma.
+• If a regular expression contains a comma, you must rewrite it using the vertical bar (|) operator.
+For example, the regular expression mytable_\d{1, 2} must be rewritten as the equivalent (mytable_\d{1}|mytable_\d{2}) to avoid using a comma.

-The MySQL connector supports parallel reads of the full dataset, which improves data loading efficiency.
-When combined with the Autopilot feature, the job can automatically scale down resources during the incremental phase after the parallel read is complete, saving computing resources.
+The MySQL connector supports multithreaded reading of full data, which can improve data loading efficiency.
+In conjunction with the Autopilot automatic tuning feature in the Realtime Compute for Apache Flink console, the connector can automatically scale in during the incremental phase after multithreaded reading is complete to save compute resources.

 Important

-• Autopilot automatic scaling
+• Autopilot automatic scale-in

 Note